wearefuturegov/bucks-api/README.md

     * `FOREST_ENV_SECRET`
     * `FOREST_AUTH_SECRET`
     * `GOOGLE_API_KEY` with the geocoding API enabled
+    * `GOOGLE_CLIENT_KEY` with the Maps Javascript API enabled, and scoped to the production URL and browsers only.
+This credential will be exposed client-side.
 3. `npm install`
 4. `npm run dev`
 5. Optionally, [seed the database](#database-seeds)